milinormandin/yt-playlist-splitter/README.md

 Objectives:
 - Split existing youtube playlist into mini playlists based on the month/year (M/Y) the video was added to the playlist
-- M/Y playlists are updated based on updates to the Source playlist
-- M/Y playlists have the following naming convention:
-  - [MM]_[YY]_[last 4 digits of playlist_id]
-  - Example: 10_25_icdO
 - Example:
   - Input: Source Playlist
     - Video A (Added 10/1/25)